wsnet-lib/gms-client/docs/docs/api/messages.md

 sidebar_label: Send and receive data
 ---

-GWS provides several functions to send data to the other players.
+WSNET provides several functions to send data to the other players.

 **All send functions accept these 3 arguments:**